Affordable Housing Community Improvement Plan

 Since 2004, Guelph has used CIPs.
 Previous programs have supported brownfield redevelopment, downtown renewal and the conservation of designated heritage assets.

-City’s Affordable Housing Strategy
+City’s Housing Affordability Strategy

 Increasing the supply of affordable housing is a priority in Guelph.
-We are using $3.2 million in funding received through the federal government’s Housing Accelerator Fund to create a new affordable housing CIP program.
+We are using $3.2 million and $2.5 million in funding received through the federal government’s Housing Accelerator Fund to create a new affordable housing CIP program.
 The CIP aims to meet the targets set out by the Housing Accelerator Fund action plan and the Province of Ontario housing pledge of 18,000 new homes by 2031.

 To learn more about the overall Housing Affordability Strategy and the additional ongoing projects under the Housing Accelerator Fund, visit Guelph’s Housing Accelerator Fund Action Plan Webpage.